notioncollective/regexpoetics/README.md

  		- Musical notes
  			- Would parse all matches and then trigger notes for each match
  - Maybe we should use captures and not matches?
 Have to theink about this a bit
+ - Abstract messaging a bit so that all osc messages are also sent back to the client
+ - Update namespacing to "/com/nc/regexpoetics/" ?
+Or something project-specific.

 ## Release Notes